 contraction (systole) and heart muscle relaxation (diastole).

 The higher of the two pressure measurements, systolic blood pressure occurs as the heart muscles contract pumping blood into the aorta.
 Heart muscles then relax, allowing the heart to refill with blood, and the lowest pressure reached represents the diastolic blood pressure.

 Average systolic blood pressure in adults varies between 110 and 140 mm Hg, and diastolic pressure ranges between 60 and 90 mm Hg.

 Blood Pressure Classification

 The following table is the NICE classification of blood pressure levels.
-(Note: "mm Hg" means millimeters of mercury)
+(Note: "mm Hg" means millimetres of mercury)